AdamGiergun/IfR-data/README.md

 Short term:
 * Create a list of (at least) most spots providing help to refugees.<br>

 * Provide high-quality translations.<br>
   [Let me know](mailto:adam.giergun@gmail.com) if you'd like to help me with this task.<br>
   Please start the email title with `#IfR-helpOffer:` in this case.

 Long term:
 * Establishing an organization that runs this project and employs people necessary for its development and maintenance.

-* If it does not harm the project: make the source code available in the form of "open source" projects to ensure full transparency.
+* If it does not harm the project: make the source code available in the form of "open source" projects to ensure full transparency (application data is already released under the terms of the GNU GPL [license](https://github.com/AdamGiergun/IfR-data/blob/main/LICENSE)).

 * Creating tools for entering data into the database (e.g. a convenient interface for a web browser), and API enabling access to this data through user interfaces (website, applications, plugins).

 * Creation of user interfaces for other platforms (website, applications for other systems).

 * Creating a website plugin to enable anyone willing to share a selected range of data from the project database on their website.

 Very long term: